nirantak/pulse/README.md

 # Pulse - Group Messaging Platform

-> *A real-time chat application built using Websockets*
+> *A real-time chat application built using Meteor, Angular/Ionic and MongoDB*

 ### Table of Contents